 Review your credit report

 Before you get started, you need to verify that a criminal hasn't already established a credit history for you.
-It's possible, as the Federal Trade Commission (FTC) estimates that 9 million Americans have their identity stolen each year.
 To do this, you'll need to request a copy of your credit report.
 The easiest way to do this is through FreeCreditReport.com, the authorized website for ordering free credit reports guaranteed by the Fair Credit Reporting Act.

 If your credit report includes incorrect information or accounts, you'll need to contact the credit reporting agency and the information provider to dispute the error.
 If you suspect identity theft, you'll need to place a fraud alert on your credit report, close those accounts and file a police report and a complaint with the FTC.